10-11 February 2026

-Money exchange is the process of converting one currency into another, typically through a financial institution or a currency exchange service, based on current exchange rates.
+Money exchange refers to the process of converting one currency into another, usually through a bank, payment provider, or currency exchange service, based on prevailing exchange rates.
+Because cross-border transactions often involve parties using different national currencies, currency conversion is a core component of nearly every cross border payment.

 How Do Cross-Border Payments Work?